Prague Food Tour by the Geeks

 This typical Czech Pastry is actually originated for Transylvanian and Slovakian.
 Can also be found in Central and Eastern Europe in countries such as Hungary, Austria, and Romania.

-I know you are curious to know what is this rolled bread is made of, It is made of rolled yeast dough that is wrapped around a wooden or metal stick and roasted over an open flame until golden brown and crispy on the outside, and tender on the inside.
+I know you are curious to know what is this rolled bread made of rolled yeast dough wrapped around a wooden or metal stick and roasted over an open flame until golden brown and crispy on the outside, and tender on the inside.

 The hot dough is then brushed with butter and rolled around in a cinnamon-sugar and nut mixture.
 I have personally witnessed it particular process and I was pretty astounded by how is it similar to cooking “Bannacue” Philippine style.